 5. In rare instances, moles may help transmit human diseases.

 There are no infectious diseases that humans acquire directly from moles.
 Ticks that jump from moles to household pets and other wildlife and then to humans, however, sometimes transmit hantavirus or tick-born encephalitis.
 Moles can also be infested with kissing bugs that transmit Chagas disease.
 The viral infections are most common in temperate climates with cold winters.
-Chagas disease is most common in areas that do not see freezing weather during the winter (you can read about the symptoms at the National Library of Medicine).
+Chagas disease is most common in areas that do not see freezing weather during the winter (you can read about the symptoms at the The National Center for Biotechnology Information).

 6. Moles do most of their damage by disturbing the soil.